 - Scottish and Southern Electricity Networks

-To find out which energy network covers your home, visit Powercut105.com and put in your post code to start.
-Please note, if you move home, you may need to re-apply for the PRS as your supplier and energy network might have changed.
+To find out which energy network covers your home, visit Powercut105.com and put in your postcode to start.
+Please note, if you move home, you may need to re-apply for the PSR as your supplier and energy network might have changed.

 Switch your energy supplier